Incontinence In Men

 About male incontinence

-Urinary incontinence in men ranges from like leaks after you have finished using the toilet, to having the feeling that your bladder is full.
+Urinary incontinence in men ranges from leaks after you have finished using the toilet, to having the feeling that your bladder is full.
 Some men may also experience urine leaks after prostate surgery.
 Urinary problems tends to affect social life and can lead to some men not wanting to be socially active.

-Urinary incontinence is known to affect 5-10% if men over the age of 40 years.
+Urinary incontinence is known to affect 5-10% of men over the age of 40 years.
 Prostate disease is one the main reasons that men experience urinary incontinence.
 Men with enlarged prostates experience urgency, a sudden and powerful urge to go to the toilet that gives one very little time to get to the bathroom.
 This can cause urine leaks.
 They also experience what is called frequency, which needs one to empty their bladder much more frequently than normal.

 Understanding the problem will help you to know how best to talk with your doctor.
 In many cases the condition can be cured or managed.
 The whole idea is not to suffer in silence but to talk to your health care professional so that you can reclaim your active life.